 As corporate lawyers we also advise our clients on issues concerning trade secrets and other types of intellectual property such as patent and trademark licensing; antitrust issues; real estate; and contractual matters such as technical assistance agreements between our clients company’s and outside consultants hired to provide computer and other information technology assistance.

 New businesses are typically faced with numerous business decisions, including whether to structure the business as a corporation, a partnership, a limited liability company, a sole proprietorship, limited liability partnership, or even as a joint venture (a partnership arrangement with an established company).
-Determining the appropriate business structure requires a thorough analysis of how to raise initial capital; how to finance the business; the implications of federal and state tax requirements; and how to limit liability for the stakeholders.
-As part of determining how to structure the business, we can also assist the start-up venture with matters such as developing a business plan and analyzing different methods of financing.
+Determining the appropriate business structure requires a thorough understanding of how to raise initial capital; how to finance the business; the implications of federal and state tax requirements; and how to limit liability for the stakeholders.
+As part of determining how to structure the business, we can also assist the start-up venture with matters such as analyzing a business plan and different methods of financing.

-We can also help our client to determine what portion of their company will be sold and whether the sale will be structured as a sale of the company’s assets or a sale of the stock of the company.
+We can also help our clients determine what portion of their company will be sold and whether the sale will be structured as a sale of the company’s assets or a sale of the stock of the company.
 We can draft non-compete agreements stipulating that the seller of the business cannot immediately compete with the buyer’s newly acquired business.
-We can also assist with matters such as the transfer of technology and intellectual property licenses from one entity to another.
+We can also assist with matters such as the transfer of technology and intellectual property from one entity to another.

-We are experienced at corporate compliance such as acting as an entities registered agent and the filing of annual reports necessary to maintain an entity in good legal standing.
+We are experienced at corporate compliance such as acting as an entities registered agent and the filing of state reports necessary to maintain an entity in good legal standing.
 We also can prepare minutes of the required annual meetings of the entities owners and managers to document the official actions taken, such as corporate resolutions.

 As a business client, we hope that you will consider Lustig & Wickert as the quarterback of your businesses legal team.